bbfrederick/rapidtide/README.md

-**IMPORTANT:  I've gotten some of the automated testing up and running again, and sure enough, I seem to have broken something in the packaging and updating routines for python 3 compatibility.
-The package is currently NOT working properly**
+**IMPORTANT:  I've gotten some of the automated testing up and running again, and sure enough, I seem to have broken something in the packaging and updating routines for python 3 compatibility.  rapidtide2 is currently NOT working properly - there is a time shift in the delay maps, and perhaps more subtle problems that I need to work through.**

 Why do I want to know about time lagged correlations?
 =======================